A caterpillar with nine electric motors climbs a woodpile!

 The video is a single take, shot between 1:10pm and 1:20pm in my shop, when the sun aligns with a skylight to create a pool of light.
 The video is by Chris Potter.

-Special thanks to Dan Torop for being willing to hear me go on and on about caterpillar movement, and for offering insights and encouragement with everything from aesthetics to coding.
+Special thanks to Dan Torop for his willingness to hear me go on and on about caterpillar movement, and for offering encouragement and insight into everything from aesthetics to coding.
 Thanks to Mike Prados and Greg Stevens for coming over to help me troubleshoot electrical noise and teaching me how to use an oscilloscope.
 And many thanks to my generous neighbors at Zephyr Tents who let me rummage through their bin of scrap wood to make my woodpile.